jcorporation/myMPDos/docs/references/compatible-devices.md

 title: Compatible devices
 ---

 Devices known to work with myMPDos.
-In theory all Raspberry devices with Aarch 64 architecture should work.
+In theory all Raspberry devices with aarch64 architecture should work.

 If you run myMPD on an other device please drop me a note, so I can add it to the list.